victor-porcar/Tech-Talk-Arthas-Tool/README.md

 INSPECT
  ```
 [arthas@10]$ vmtool --action getInstances -className com.test.MyClass --express instances[0].inProgress
+[arthas@10]$ @Boolean[false]
 [arthas@10]$ stop
 ```

+in the previous example the value is false

 SET
 ```
 [arthas@10]$ options strict false
 [arthas@10]$ vmtool --action getInstances -className com.test.MyClass --express instances[0].inProgress=false
+[arthas@10]$ @Boolean[true]
 [arthas@10]$ stop
 ```

-NOTE: in the --express argument you can use any [OGNL](https://commons.apache.org/dormant/commons-ognl/)  expression, as described in the APPENDIX 1 section.
-So if we want to select an specific instance over many other, a OGNL can be used to filter over it:
+NOTE 1: the first command `options strict false` is necessary to set a variable value NOTE 2: in the --express argument you can use any [OGNL](https://commons.apache.org/dormant/commons-ognl/)  expression, as described in the APPENDIX 1 section.
+So if we want to select an specific instance over many other, a OGNL can be used to filter over it, example:

+it filters the instances having its id equals to 1

 ```
 vmtool --action getInstances -className com.test.MyClass --express instances.{^ #this.getId().equals(1)}.inProgress